- MLS LIVE

 HOW ACQUIRED: Signed with the Chicago Fire on December 9, 2014.

-Stephens joins the Men in Red after spending the 2014 season in Norway with Stabæk.
-Stephens made 30 appearances, tallied seven assists, and scored his lone Tippeligaen goal against Molde FK on Aug.
-10. The 25-year-old also appeared in four NM Cupen matches.
+2014: Spent the 2014 season in Norway with Stabaek.
+Made 30 appearances, tallied seven assists and scored his lone Tippeligaen goal against Molde FK on Aug.
+10. Appeared in four NM Cupen matches.